Arabesque vs. Schweizerbesque

 [SK]: I do not take the biennial and similar big cultural events seriously because I believe that these kinds of big cultural events are related to major global economical decisions and plans and are existing only as decoration or a shop window.
 With a Do It Yourself approach we established the free and independent «Roaming Biennial Tehran» in order to avoid being a part of this shop window.
 With the participation of more than 600 artists from all around the world, it was a big DIY-organisation.
 These organisations in Istanbul, Berlin and Belgrade have been supported by friends who made these biennials happen.
 I also did not accept any support offered by global companies and institutions.

 «Urban Lousy» was a three-day performance programme with (performance) artists from Biennial Tehran.
 It was realized as a part of independent, self-sponsoring performances undertaken in an actual circus tent, under the name «Circus Charivari».
 The circus performances were questioning the relationship of freaks to the city; and with a text questioning who the new freaks are in today’s cities.
-We realized the «Urban Lousy» performance program, with the participation of artists from different countries, in June 18th, 20th and 21st 2010 in Berlin as you can see via this link.
+We realized the «Urban Lousy» performance program, with the participation of artists from different countries in 2010 in Berlin as you can see via this link.

 [SA]: Amongst other things, you use samples of arabesk music from the 1960ies.
 What makes arabesk attractive to you?
 In which way do you incorporate it in your work?